-Chi-squared tests show no significant difference between groups with respect to gender or age distribution (p-values 0.83, and 0.25, respectively).
-However, the distribution of unemployment benefit type is significantly different with p-value of 0.0021.
+To gain the first insight on group balance we asked Kela for information on three background variables after randomization (Table 2).
+Chi-squared tests show no significant difference between the treatment and the control group with respect to gender or age distribution (p-values 0.83, and 0.25, respectively).
+However, the distribution of unemployment benefit type differs significantly between the two groups with the p-value of 0.0021.
 The labor market support recipients are overrepresented in the treatment group while the unemployment allowance recipients are underrepresented.
+This finding is somewhat worrying, but based on current information, and double checking with Kela, we believe that randomization was conducted correctly and the benefit type distribution is imbalanced simply by chance.
+At the minimum, the observed difference calls for controlling for the unemployment benefit type in all analyses.